 Flexible sigmoidoscopies examine the rectum lining and part of the colon.
-The doctor enters the flexible tube through the anus to the rectum and lower part of the colon.
+The GI doctor enters the flexible tube through the anus to the rectum and lower part of the colon.
 The doctor examines the lining of the intestine as they carefully withdraw the instrument.
-If your doctor finds polyps they may take a tissue sample for biopsy.
+If your doctor finds polyps, they may take a tissue sample for biopsy.
 Some polyps are harmless but others may become cancerous.

 Flexible sigmoidoscopy allows the doctor to examine the rectum lining and the colon.
-Your doctor is also able to take tissue from the lining of the colon for a biopsy if any abnormalities arise.
+Your GI doctor is also able to take tissue from the lining of the colon for a biopsy if any abnormalities arise.

 This is a common procedure that allows your doctor to check for ulcers or abnormal cells.